How to Use the UTA Bus to go Skiing

 How often does the Ski Bus run?

-- At peak times the buses run at 15-minute intervals, but early in the morning, the buses will only run once an hour.
-The bus will also run less frequently midweek.
+- At peak times most of the buses run at 15-minute intervals, and every 30 minutes off peak.
+Early in the morning, some buses will only run once an hour – usually this consists of the first to second run only.
+The buses run less frequently during the week.

 How much does the UTA Ski Bus cost?